 Please click here to see the full results of the parent and classroom travel survey.

 From this feedback has come the new Safe Zone outside school.
 Parents have responded amazingly to the request to avoid Church Close and Tyning Road at drop off and pick up and use the George car park instead.
 Even in poor weather, parents have been stuck to not drawing up in front of school – a huge thank you for this.

 The Safe Zone is in our gift to make happen as it is part of how we organise ourselves as a school community.
 Other improvements to crossings and roads can only be made with the support of our Parish Council, Ward Councillors and B&NES Council.
 We are making progress here, even if families are yet to see the benefits.
 We were very grateful to have £40k awarded to safer routes as part of the 2017/18 Council budget.
 Here below in blue is what we are lobbying for from this money.

 This still leaves us with our greatest risk – the canal bridge crossing.
 The vacancy for the crossing patrol is still live and widely-advertised.
 It is possible for this role to be on a job-share basis and if there are parents able to contribute to a paid/employed rota, please let the school know.
 We recognise that a crossing patrol is not a permanent solution to a wider community issue and are very fortunate indeed to have an Engineer parent currently working with the school to put forward a design for a new pedestrian bridge.
-We meet with local officials in November 2017 with a potential design and will publish more news on this as soon as we are able to.
+Having meet with local officials in November 2017 with a potential design we are working towards sharing these designs with the community in February 2018.